Kaichen-Yang/piad_baseline/README.md

 pip install -r requirements.txt
 ```

-And then download the pre-trained EfficientNet-B4 weights from the [PAD GitHub repository](https://github.com/EricLee0224/PAD) and put them in corresponding file location.
+And then download the pre-trained EfficientNet-B4 weights from the [PAD GitHub repository](https://github.com/EricLee0224/PAD) and put them in corresponding file location:

 ```
 cd retrieval